 From here, Salam@ is seeking a wider vantage on DVAW across the Middle East and North Africa.
 Led by Dr. Nadia Al-Sakkaf, a research team that includes Rana Akabani and Dr. Lubna Mohammed is building insights on women’s experience of digital violence in 20+ MENA countries.
 Key partners in this work include Canada’s International Development Research Centre (IDRC) and the Digital Arabia Network (DAN).

-This project blends Salam@’s research with IDRC’s extensive survey-based data on the context, mechanisms and experience of DVAW across the region.
+This project blends Salam@’s research with IDRC’s extensive survey-based data on the context and experience of DVAW across the region.
 It aims to illuminate the severity and complexity of DVAW, and to unpack circular influences between online and offline space.
-And next year, Salam@ will pull together the findings and recommendations as a book—to be launched at a regional summit where researchers, policymakers and stakeholders will explore opportunities to collaborate on the road ahead.
+And next year, Salam@ will compile findings and recommendations as a book.
+That will be launched at a regional summit where researchers, policymakers and stakeholders will explore new opportunities to collaborate.

 In the meantime, the team will continue to release preliminary reports at Salam@ Research and Publications.
-Their hope is to continue sparking conversations among scholars, practitioners, media and the public.
+Along the way, they hope to continue sparking conversations among scholars, practitioners, media and the public.
 Because understanding and tackling digital violence is key to supporting women’s health, safety and opportunity.
 But it’s also key to shaping population-level social and economic impacts that can span generations.